German Automotive NDA

 2. Main menu

-- used smart phone interaction patterns to mimick customization flow
+- used smartphone interaction patterns to mimic customization flow

 - defined consistent menu structure across world markets